Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 * Enables scheduled, compliant, and encrypted backups
 * Integrates with AWS Organizations for centralized control

+#### What is the difference between IAM Role and IAM User?

+IAM User: An entity representing a person or service with long-term credentials.

+IAM Role: A temporary identity assumed by users/services, useful for cross-account access or EC2, Lambda, etc.

+#### What are the types of storage in AWS?

+EBS – Block storage for EC2.

+EFS – Shared file storage across EC2.

+S3 – Object storage for any type of file.

+Glacier – Archive storage for long-term backups.

+Instance Store – Temporary storage tied to EC2 lifecycle.

+#### What is Auto Scaling?

+Auto Scaling automatically adjusts the number of EC2 instances based on demand using scaling policies (CPU usage, memory, etc.), improving availability and cost-efficiency.

+#### What are the types of Load Balancers in AWS?

+Application Load Balancer (ALB) – Layer 7 (HTTP/HTTPS), path-based routing.

+Network Load Balancer (NLB) – Layer 4, high performance, static IP.

+Classic Load Balancer (CLB) – Legacy, supports both L4 & L7 (not recommended).

+#### What is Route 53?

+Route 53 is AWS’s scalable DNS and domain management service.
+It supports:

+Domain registration

+Routing traffic (e.g., latency, geo-based)

+Health checks

+Private DNS within VPCs

+#### How do you secure an S3 bucket?

+Enable Block Public Access

+Use IAM policies or bucket policies

+Enable versioning and encryption (SSE-KMS)

+Enable MFA Delete

+Use CloudTrail for logging access

+#### What is VPC and what components does it have?

+VPC (Virtual Private Cloud) is your isolated AWS network.
+Components include:

+Subnets

+Route Tables

+Internet Gateway / NAT Gateway

+NACLs & Security Groups

+VPC Peering / Transit Gateway

 ####  What is RDS MySQL?